daeuniverse/flake.nix/README.md

 # e.g. just version dae
 ```

-Or you may verify the build result using the `nix` command:
+Or you may verify the build result directly with the binary:

 ```bash
 ./result/bin/{{ pkg }} --version